hannahharhai/World-Cup-ML/README.md

 Tested whether or not it is possible to accurately predict the FIFA World Cup using the power of machine learning and historical data.
 My approach was to use a binary classification algorithm to try and classify the losers and the winner of a tournament.

-For a detailed analysis please view the typed report along with the jupyter notebook with the code.
+For a detailed analysis please view the typed report pdf file along with the jupyter notebook to see the code.